greenelab/manubot-gpt-manuscript/manuscript.md

 One paragraph from CCC discusses how not-only-linear correlation coefficients could potentially impact genetic studies of complex traits (Figure @fig:discussion:ccc).
 Although some minor changes could be incorporated, we believe the revised text reads better than the original.
 It is also interesting to see how the model understood the format of citations and built more complex structures from it.
-For instance, the two articles referenced in lines 2 and 3 in the original text were correctly merged into a single citation block and separated with a ";" in line 2 of the revised text.
+For instance, the two articles referenced in lines 2 and 3 of the original text were correctly merged into a single citation block and separated with a ";" in line 2 of the revised text.

 #### Methods